sforteln/lldb_scripts/README.md

     -c the debugger command wrapped in single quotes('po self')

 ### view_in_xcode/vx
-    The function writes the ersult of the passed in debugger function into the passed in file
+    The function writes the result of the passed in debugger function into a temp file and opens it in xcode.
+If the passed in command does not begin with po or p then 'po' will be prepended to the passed in commnd.

 ##### Usage :
-    wf -f /tmp/lldb_cmds -c 'po self'
-    -f the file tio write the result to
-    -c the debugger command wrapped in single quotes('po self')
+    vx json